EhsanulHaqueSiam/EhsanulHaqueSiam/README.md

 ###

 <p align="left">Hey there!
 Welcome to my GitHub profile.
-I'm Ehsanul Haque, a passionate coder and a student at American International University Bangladesh pursuing a BSc in CSE. 🎓</p>
+I'm Ehsanul Haque 👋, a passionate coder and a student at American International University Bangladesh 🎓 pursuing a BSc in Computer Science and Engineering (CSE) 💻.</p>

 ###